pabloblancog/pabloblancog.github.io/_posts/2020_30_08-coding-interview.md

 ## Before submit

-- Include a **readme / code explanation** for the reviewer.
+- Include a **readme/code explanation** for the reviewer.
-- If needed, **comment any part of the code that could be relevant for the reviewer**.
+- If needed, **comment on any part of the code that could be relevant for the reviewer**.
 - **Remove console outputs** from the code.
 They could make some tests failing by timeout errors.
-- In case you are coding on an external IDE, bring the latest code to the online platform before submitting.
+- In case you are coding on an external IDE, bring the latest code to the online platform before submitting it.
-- **Relaunch the tests** to be sure they pass before submission.
+- **Relaunch the tests** to be sure they pass before submitting it.

 ## Conclusion

-There is not a magical formula to pass coding tests, but taking in consideration things like the ones described before could make your test more achievable.
+There is not a magical formula to pass coding tests, but taking into consideration things like the ones described before could make your test more achievable.
 Happy coding!